RSipra/semantic_verification_engine/README.md

-#  NLP Trivia Engine: A Modular, Semantic-Answer Game Using NLP & NER
+#  NLP Trivia Engine: Semantic Q&A with Custom NER, Sentence-BERT, and Modular Design

 *Themed: Harry Potter | CLI MVP → Web App in Progress*

 > 🎯 **This project demonstrates applied NLP, semantic search, software engineering, and full-stack thinking — all through an interactive trivia game.**